List of Unicode characters

-As of Unicode version 17.0, there are 297,334 assigned characters with code points, covering 172 modern and historical scripts, as well as multiple symbol sets.
-As it is not technically possible to list all of these characters in a single Wikipedia page, this list is limited to a subset of the most important characters for English-language readers, with links to other pages which list the supplementary characters.
-This article includes the 1,062 characters in the Multilingual European Character Set 2 (MES-2) subset, and some additional related characters.
+As of Unicode version 18.0, there are 310,351 assigned characters with code points, covering 175 modern and historical scripts, as well as multiple symbol sets.
+As it is not technically possible to list all of these characters in a single page, this list is limited to a subset of the most important characters for English-language readers, with links to other pages which list the supplementary characters.
+Accordingly, this article lists the 1,062 characters in the Multilingual European Character Set 2 (MES-2) subset, and some additional related characters.
+(The term Unicode character was coined to categorise characters that do not also have ASCII code points.)

 Character reference overview

 HTML and XML provide ways to reference Unicode characters when the characters themselves either cannot or should not be used.
 A numeric character reference refers to a character by its Universal Character Set/Unicode code point, and a character entity reference refers to a character by a predefined name.